-With many employers well underway in their planning of this year’s Christmas party, we provide a 5-point guide highlighting the steps that can be taken to help avoid any HR headaches.
+With many employers well underway in their planning of this year’s Christmas party, our 5-point guide below highlights the steps that can be taken to help avoid any HR headaches.

 1. An extension of the workplace